AI, progress & app workflow

 Keep the claim narrow

 Keep the reader's comfort ahead of the app workflow.
-For "Why weekly progress notes should support routine choice, not self-critique", stay inside AI-assisted planning, private progress review, and human judgment.
+For "Routine choice: weekly progress notes", stay inside AI-assisted planning, private progress review, and human judgment.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources